Caring for hardwood furniture

 Did you know that almost half the weight of freshly sawn wood is water?
 At Oak Furniture Land, all timbers undergo a meticulous kiln-drying process to carefully reduce this moisture content, leaving just enough, so that it can properly acclimate to the relative humidity in your home.

 One of the best ways to help your furniture acclimate is to treat it immediately with our specially formulated wax polish, and to continue treating it at three-month intervals.
 Doing so will protect and nourish the timbers; creating a long-lasting, protective seal.
-Our wax polish is available in two carefully selected shades, which are specifically blended for oak and mango wood, plus, a clear option which can be used on either wood type.
-For more information click here.
+Our clear wax polish has been specifically blended for oak and mango wood.

 Do not use household cleaning products, solvents or cleaners intended for materials other than hardwood furniture, as they are liable to damage the finish.